codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 **Variable name** | **Variable value** | **Group**
 --- | --- | ---
-FCI_CERTIFICATE | Put your signing certificate here  | certificate_credentials
+CM_CERTIFICATE | Put your signing certificate here  | certificate_credentials
-FCI_CERTIFICATE_PASSWORD | Put the certificate password here if it is password-protected | certificate_credentials
+CM_CERTIFICATE_PASSWORD | Put the certificate password here if it is password-protected | certificate_credentials
-FCI_PROVISIONING_PROFILE | Put your provisioning profile here | certificate_credentials
+CM_PROVISIONING_PROFILE | Put your provisioning profile here | certificate_credentials

 Add the group in your `codemagic.yaml` to access the variables: